- This course is open to students aged 18 years and older

-Whether you are enrolled on the October or January 10-week course, all prospective BA students who apply to Central Saint Martins will be invited to take part in a formal portfolio review with BA tutors in early March.
+All prospective BA students who apply to Central Saint Martins will be invited to take part in a formal portfolio review with BA tutors in early March.
 Shortly after this review, students are informed if they have been offered a place on the BA Graphic Communication Design course at CSM.

 Prospective MA students who apply for a place on the MA Graphic Communication Design at CSM will be invited to take part in an informal review / discussion with an MA admissions tutor, prior to their portfolio submission online.

 Professional portfolio students will be invited to take part in a portfolio review with with an industry professional.

 Student Story: video interview with Graphics Folio graduate Ana Rita Otsuka